faranalytics/socketnaut/README.md

 ## Tuning Strategies

-Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `ServiceServer` threads.
-The minimum and maximum number of `ServiceServer` threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minServers` and `maxServers` parameters.
-Further, the `serversCheckingInterval` can be used in order to set the frequency at which `ServiceServer`s are culled until the `minServers` threshold is reached.
+Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `ServiceAgent` Worker threads.
+The minimum and maximum number of `ServiceAgent` threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minWorkers` and `maxWorkers` parameters.
+Further, the `workersCheckingInterval` can be used in order to set the frequency at which `ServiceAgent`s are culled until the `minWorkers` threshold is reached.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### **socketnaut.ServiceProxy(options)**
 - options `<ServiceProxyOptions>`
-    - `minServers` `<number>` Optional argument that specifies the minimum number of `ServiceServer` Worker threads permitted. **Default**: `0`
+    - `minWorkers` `<number>` Optional argument that specifies the minimum number of `ServiceAgent` Worker threads permitted. **Default**: `0`

-    - `maxServers` `<number>` An argument that specifies the maximum number of `ServiceServer` threads permitted.
+    - `maxWorkers` `<number>` An argument that specifies the maximum number of `ServiceAgent` threads permitted.

-    - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `ServiceServer`s will be cleaned up. **Default**: `30000`
+    - `workersCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `ServiceAgent`s will be cleaned up. **Default**: `30000`

-The `minServers` argument specifies the minimum number of Worker threads permitted.  `minServers` threads will be instantiated when the Socketnaut Server starts.
+The `minWorkers` argument specifies the minimum number of Worker threads permitted.  `minWorkers` threads will be instantiated when the Socketnaut Server starts.
 Socketnaut will not allow the thread pool to drop below the specified threshold.

-The `maxServers` argument is a hard limit.
+The `maxWorkers` argument is a hard limit.

-The `serversCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive threads.
+The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive threads.
 If Socketnaut's Proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it close its server and exit.
 The default interval is `30000` milliseconds.

-By variously specifying `minServers`, `maxServers`, `serversCheckingInterval` you can tune Socketnaut according to the requirements of your environment.
+By variously specifying `minWorkers`, `maxWorkers`, `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.

 ## Logging